ckdextergames/Icarus_mods/README.md

 B. This mod doesn't specifically alter Horde Mode waves.
 For that, I'd suggest Semac's mods.

+C. Increased spawns may not appear right away.
+You may need to move around until you come across them.

-C. Yes, especially for level 3, there may be some bears spawning in trees.
+D. Yes, especially for level 3, there may be some bears spawning in trees.
 Enjoy.

 Good hunting!